mlrun/mlrun/README.md

     train_run = new_function().run(handler=xgb_train).with_params(eta=0.3)

 we can swap the `function` with a serverless runtime and the same will run on a cluster.<br>
-this can result in 10x performance boost, see [this notebook](examples/train_xgboost_serverless.ipynb) for details. more examples can be found in [`\examples`](examples) directory, with `kubernetes job`, `nuclio`, `dask`, `Spark`, or `mpijob` runtimes.
+this can result in 10x performance boost. more examples can be found in [`\examples`](examples) directory, with `kubernetes job`, `nuclio`, `dask`, `Spark`, or `mpijob` runtimes.

 if we run our code from `main` we can get the runtime context by calling the `get_or_create_ctx`